 Your doctor will ask about your and your family's medical history and give you a physical exam that includes listening to your heart with a stethoscope.
 Aortic valve regurgitation usually produces a heart murmur, the sound of blood leaking backward through the aortic valve.

 Your doctor will then decide what tests are needed to make a diagnosis.
 For testing, you may be referred to a cardiologist.

-Other heart problems can cause signs and symptoms similar to those of aortic valve regurgitation, and it's possible to have more than one disorder at the same time.
+Other heart problems can cause signs and symptoms similar to those of aortic valve regurgitation, and it's possible to have more than one disorder at once.
 Common tests doctors use to diagnose aortic valve regurgitation include:

 - Exercise tests.
-Different types of exercise tests help measure your tolerance for activity and check your heart's response to exertion (exercise).
+Different types of exercise tests help measure your tolerance for activity and check your heart's response to exertion.

 These tests help your doctors diagnose aortic valve regurgitation, determine how serious the problem is, and decide whether your aortic valve needs repair or replacement.

 - Heart valve disease.
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/dci/Diseases/hvd/hvd_all.html.
 Accessed June 2, 2014.

 - Roles of your four heart valves.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/More/HeartValveProblemsandDisease/Roles-of-Your-Four-Heart-Valves_UCM_450344_Article.jsp.
 Accessed June 2, 2014.

 - Gaasch WH.
 Pathophysiology and clinical features of chronic aortic regurgitation in adults. http://www.uptodate.com/home.
 Accessed June 16, 2014.

 - Gaasch WH.
 Course and management of chronic aortic regurgitation in adults. http://www.uptodate.com/home.
 Accessed June 16, 2014.